HMS Terror (I03): Benghazi and sinking

-In early February the British and Commonwealth forces captured the port of Benghazi from the Italians after the Battle of Beda Fomm.
+In early February the British and Empire forces captured the port of Benghazi from the Italians after the Battle of Beda Fomm.
 Intending to use the port as a key supply point for their armies, the allies recognised that the shortage of anti-aircraft guns, lack of radar and limited air cover from the RAF was a strategic weakness that would have to be addressed.
 However, the capture of the port coincided with the arrival of the Luftwaffe in North Africa as the advance forces of Operation Sonnenblume.
 The Germans immediately began an intense series of air raids against both Benghazi and Tobruk, which included the dropping of magnetic mines into the harbours.

 A painting by Rowland Langmaid of Terror's last fight.

 The minesweeper cleared a safe channel into Benghazi harbour before the arrival of Terror on 17 February and a supply convoy the day after.
 While Peony made steady progress in clearing the harbour, work was slow due to the shallow waters reducing the effectiveness of her degaussing equipment.
 As part of this work, a team from Peony safely detonated a mine close to Terror's mooring.
 Despite the monitor's efforts to protect the harbour using her anti-aircraft guns, the convoy was unable to offload the majority of its cargo due to the frequent air attacks and sailed on to Tobruk on 20 February.
 Terror remained in port together with the minesweeper Fareham and corvette Salvia to protect the naval parties clearing the harbour.